 Third, and lastly, the shorts give you a sense of what it’s going to be like swimming in open water with your wet-suit.

-While training suits for swimmers are cheap and durable, neoprene shorts will better prepare you for the sensation of racing.
+While training suits for swimmers are cheap and durable, and swim jammers or even a pair of swimming trunks can provide a lot of the same coverage, neoprene shorts will better prepare you for the sensation of racing.

 Alrighty, with all the perks behind us, let’s get into our little list of the best neoprene swim shorts for triathletes!

 Like most Roka products, whether swimskins or goggles, their contribution to the neoprene swim short collection are feature-rich, with 100% Yamamoto neoprene and SCS coating (that’s what gives the shorts the “glossy” look).

 The Roka Sim Pro has smartly designed side paneling that helps encourage a fuller hip rotation when swimming, while a slightly elevated lower back cut helps for swimmers who have, ahem, smaller butts.